BytefulRashi/VIT-Implementation-tf/README.md

 ## Configuration

-You can configure the model by modifying the parameters in the `config` dictionary:
+You can configure the model by modifying parameters in the `config` dictionary:

 - `num_layers`: Number of transformer encoder layers.
 - `hidden_dim`: Dimensionality of hidden layers.